kamal951/yolo-rtsp-detection/README.md

 3. View real-time detection results in the dashboard
 4. Stop the detection when finished

+## Detection Details

+- **Persons**: Displayed with green bounding boxes and saved to the database
+- **Cars**: Displayed with red bounding boxes (not saved)
+- **Animals**: Displayed with blue bounding boxes (not saved)

+Only person detections are saved for historical analysis, but all object types are visible in the real-time stream display.

 ## API Endpoints

 ### Backend API